LJRH/docker-wireguard/SETUP_GUIDE.md

 - Original Go 1.24.1 in Alpine package was vulnerable
 - Minimal changes to maintain compatibility"

-# Add your new GitHub repo as a remote
+# Add your new GitHub repo as a remote (using SSH)
-git remote add myfork https://github.com/YOUR-USERNAME/docker-wireguard-patched.git
+git remote add myfork git@github.com:YOUR-USERNAME/docker-wireguard-patched.git

 # Push to your fork
 git push -u myfork security-patches